Childcare Volunteer Program in Brazil - Rio de Janeiro

 What to expect and how you'll make an impact

 In the favelas of Rio de Janeiro, thousands of children grow up with little money and few opportunities.
-They attend school either in the morning or afternoon, but not both, meaning they are often left alone for a long time while their parents work.
-This project aims to give children a safe place where they can spend their time in a socially positive way and with adult supervision, care and attention.
+This project aims to give babies and small children a safe place where they can spend their time in a socially positive way and with adult supervision, care and attention.

 As a childcare volunteer you’ll be assisting local staff at community centres where there are often many children per staff member.
 Your help will allow children to get more time with adults and lighten the load for local staff.